If you read my blog since the beginning (Jan 17) you probably notice that I write about Yoga and also about my personal life.

 A beautiful animation movie (for adults), that describes the emigration of a young girl from her home in Iran to Europe (Austria, France).
 Her emigration happens under the brutality depressing regime in Teheran, she is merely escaping her home country with the help of her parents who wishes her a better life.

-Upon watching this movie I realised how a lot of it resonate with me, not because I am coming from a depressing regime, but because a lot of other similarities in her story.
+Upon watching this movie I realized how a lot of it resonate with me, not because I am coming from a depressing regime, but because a lot of other similarities in her story.

 Coming to The Netherlands from Israel was a cultural shock for me.
 In Israel every situation is tensed.
 The atmosphere is tensed, there is a lot of anger, righteousness, stress, fear and intolerance, because of different reasons.
 I will not go into politics in this post I am trying to depict a way of life that is very different.